State Temple of the Martial God: Read Courtyard

 Behind the Guanyin temple is a small courtyard, and to the right of the courtyard is the temple where the god of fire is worshiped.
 Every Saturday, a traditional Chinese music group used to practice and perform traditional Chinese music here.
 This courtyard also contains a small fish pond: Small goldfish are often kept in Taoist temples because they are believed to bring prosperity (gold=money) to the people.
 A plum tree is reputed to be more than 300 years old, and in the old days people would sit beneath it and compose poetry, play musical instruments ,or enjoy wine in its shade.

 Ma Shi Ye (The Horse God Temple)

 Nearly every Guan-Gong Temple has a horse–god temple associated with it.
-The horse-god temple here is located across the Yong-Fu Road, where the road curves opposite the entrance to the Guan-Gong temple.
+The horse-god temple for this temple is located across the Yong-Fu Road, where the road curves opposite the entrance to the Guan-Gong temple.
 The horse-god takes the form of a soldier who looks after the horses.
 Because Guan-Gong was always assisted in his work by horses, his followers built this temple to show their respect and appreciation.